 48. The Waikato Raupatu Claims (Waikato River) Settlement Act 2010 has the overarching purpose to restore and protect the health and wellbeing of the Waikato River, and gives effect to the Deed of Settlement signed by Waikato-Tainui and the Crown on the 17 December 2009.
 Section 9(2) of the Settlement Act provides for the statutory recognition of Te Ture Whaimana o Te Awa o Waikato - The Vision and Strategy for the Waikato River.
 Te Ture Whaimana applies to the Waikato River and activities within its catchment that affect the River.
-Te Ture Whaimana is intended to be the primary direction-setting document for the Waikato River and activities within its catchment for the Waikato River and activities within its catchment for the Ture Whaimana affecting the River.
-Relevant affecting the River and processes cannot be amended so that they are inconsistent with Te Ture Whaimana and must be reviewed and amended, if required, to address any inconsistencies.
+Te Ture Whaimana is intended to be the primary direction-setting document for the Waikato River and activities within its catchment affecting the River and prevails over other policies and plans affecting the Waikato River.
+Relevant policies, plans and processes cannot be amended so that they are inconsistent with Te Ture Whaimana and must be reviewed and amended, if required, to address any inconsistencies.